alexperez-cst/algo.js/README.md

 * dfsPostorder(rootNode) O(b^d)
 * breadthFirstSearch(rootNode) O(b^d)

-## Please if you trouble some error or recomendation for some of the algorithms open an issue on github, this helps me to improve the algorithms and learn about it.
+## Please if you trouble some error or you have a recomendation for some of the algorithms open an issue on github, this helps me to improve the algorithms and learn about it.